golclinics/golclinics-dsa/03-Linked_Lists/_class_work.md

-Create linked list with six nodes.
+## Warm-up challenge

-Traverse the created list and print the data of each node.
+Create a simple linked list with six nodes. write a method printList() that traverses the created list and prints the data of each node.

 **Instructions:**